ConCap: Practical Network Traffic Generation for (ML- and) Flow-based Intrusion Detection Systems: Ethics, Open Science, and Clarifications

 All necessary artifacts to replicate the results in the paper will be released together with \concap{} allowing researchers to create their own traffic generation experiments.
-Specifically, our resources are available at: \url{https://github.com/idlab-discover/ConCap}~\cite{repository}.
-The repository already contains the source code of \concap{} (which is based on open-source libraries).
-Upon acceptance of our paper, we will release:
+Specifically, all our resources are available at: \url{https://github.com/idlab-discover/ConCap}~\cite{repository} (an anonymised version of this repository was also provided for peer review).
+The repository contains the following resources: